Tinkerforge/doc/en/source/Product_Overview.rst

        :align: center
        :target: _images/Bricks/brick_imu_tilted_front_800.jpg

-Bricks are 4 x 4cm (1.57" x 1.57") boards equipped with a 32bit
+Bricks are 4 x 4cm (1.57 x 1.57") boards equipped with a 32-bit ARM
 microcontroller, an USB port, two status LEDs, connectors for stacking and up to four connectors for
 :ref:`Bricklets <product_overview_bricklets>`.
 There are Bricks that perform complex sensor tasks (e.g. :ref:`IMU Brick <imu_brick>`), communicate (e.g. :ref:`Master Brick <master_brick>`)
 and drive motors (e.g. :ref:`DC Brick <dc_brick>`).

 Bricks can be stacked together to a stack.
 A Master Brick at the bottom of this stack can control all boards within the stack.
 This master routes the messages between the boards in the stack and the PC (:ref:`High Level Programming Interface <pi_hlpi>`).
 For the user, the stack behaves as if all Bricks were connected separately over USB with the PC.
 See :ref:`Tutorial Stacking <tutorial_build_stacks>` for more information about stacks.